-Prior to entering the first clinical nursing course (LPN 1101), students must have current professional cardiopulmonary resuscitation (CPR) provider status and current state-tested nurse aide credentials and/or have satisfactorily completed MST 1181 or its equivalent within the past two years.
+Prior to entering the first clinical nursing course (LPN 1101), students must have current professional cardiopulmonary resuscitation (CPR) provider status and current state-tested nurse aide credentials and/ or have satisfactorily completed MST 1181 or its equivalent within the past two years.
 Please contact your nursing advisor for further information about these requirements.

 Practical Nursing students must also meet health and criminal background check requirements and have health insurance before they enter the first clinical nursing course.
+Drug screening will also be required prior to clinical placement in some clinical agencies.
 Specific information will be presented at orientation after acceptance into the Practical Nursing program.
 Students will be billed for liability insurance for the clinical courses.